mosaic-design-system/docs/src/components/tile-1.md

       **Tiles** are customisable buttons, with a larger centralised icon and title text underneath.
-They are great for acting as large navigation links.
-Tiles are 150px by 150px with an icon size of 64px by 64px
+Tiles are 150px by 150px with an icon size of 64px by 64px.

       - - -